 A. Per the ASOP, if the insurer is using fully allocated expenses in the calculation of the DCS, indirect costs should be fully allocated using reasonable principles of expense allocation.
 Professional judgment may be required to evaluate the reasonableness of a given basis of expense allocation.
 For example, some actuaries might consider a reasonable approach to be the one that provides the highest expectation for allocated expenses to be covered by the expected marginal revenues from each life policy block or non-life line of business.
 With this approach, an actuary might allocate fraternal expenses to a fraternal line of business to the extent that future revenues from the fraternal line could be expected to support such expenses.
-Any expenses not allocated appropriately to the life (and other non-life) lines of business.
+Any expenses not allocated to the fraternal line would then generally be included with other indirect costs and allocated appropriately to the life (and other non-life) lines of business.
 Depending on the allocation philosophy, other reasonable approaches to the allocation of expenses to fraternal lines also may be possible.